philthetank/dataproducts/index.md

 --- .class #id

-For my project I created a project that calculates BMI based on user input.
+For my project I created a project that calculates BMI based on user inputed height and weight.

 The app also displays the weight-class for the calculated BMI.